cyrus-and/trace/README.md

                             and it will be shown as a column header -s <separator>    : column separator (defaults to tab) -i <interval>     : seconds between two consecutive measures (defaults to 1s)

-For a list of available metrics in the default group take a look at the [source code][default].

 ### Output